Loan Against Property Tax Benefits_Banner_WC

 LAPTaxBenefits_IncomeTax_WC

-A Loan Against Property is an ideal funding solution for big-ticket expenses.
-Many borrowers prefer it to a personal loan because of its competitive interest rates and the considerably lower cost of borrowing.
+A Loan Against Property can be an ideal funding solution for funding urgent business or housing expenses.
 A Loan Against Property is a secured mortgage loan that lets you mortgage your property and seek a loan of Rs.5 Crore* or higher, based on your eligibility and requirements.

 Another factor to consider is the tax benefits of a Loan Against Property.
-When one seeks a personal loan, apart from the steep interest rates and hefty EMI payments, they also stand to gain much lesser in terms of tax rebates.
 A Loan Against Property allows you at least two claims under the Income Tax Act, 1961.

 Tax Provision Income Tax Implication on a Loan Against Property